Rules of Membership of The Acupuncture Society

 g) Practitioners with Diplomas/Certificates in Acupuncture and or Oriental and TCM therapies

-h) Health Professionals who have attended Specific Use CPD courses
+h) Health Professionals who have attended Specific use Medical or CPD Acupuncture courses

 All members are obliged to adhere to the society´s code of ethics, rules and